 When some people talk of the Spirit of Christ leading us, they refer to a "still, small voice," a phrase picked up from Elijah's life story.
 Christ didn't have to speak loudly to say powerful things.
 There's nothing bombastic, harsh or demanding about God's voice even when it exudes authority.
 Real authority.

 There's something else about this Man that I can't get away from.
-Though He had a strangely awesome power and authority, He used it as few men of authority have ever tried to do.
-His earthy life was one long story of responding compassionately to human need.
+Though He exuded awesome power and authority, He used it as few men of authority have ever tried to do.
+His earthly life was one long story of responding compassionately to human need.
 Luke tells of Him casting out demons and healing the sick -- using simply His authority and not through some manipulative capacity or power.

 The world needs to sense His authority through us -- not as we attempt to wield a club or shout commands or give orders, but as we respond to human needs.
 I hope we're rediscovering this aspect of the gospel message (although sometimes we tend to shoot our wounded!).